April 17, 2023

 FLAMING FORESTS of colored trees brighten our area from the end of August till sometime in October.
 This is a wonderful time to visit the chain.
 The fish are biting better with the cooler waters, and fewer people are boating with school back in session.
 You’ll long remember the peacefulness and beauty of the chain in the fall.
 Late October and early November can provide some of the best fishing of the year!
-Terrific fall and spring discounts and super discounts in the quieter times of the year.
+We have terrific fall and spring discounts and super discounts in the quieter times of the year.

 BOWHUNTING AND SMALL GAME HUNTING are popular in the fall.
 Many deer, partridge, ducks, geese, and even bear are taken each year.
 Our gun deer season runs from November 15 to 30 each year.

 WINTERS here bring lots of snow for the enjoyment of snowmobilers, skiers, and ice fishermen.
 Our homes are located on an access trail joining with main trails heading in every direction.
 Our fantastic snowmobile trails are groomed daily from December 1 to April 1 normally.
 Cross-country skiing is close by in Sylvania and at a trailhead at Sylvania Outfitters.
 Six downhill ski hills are within a 45 to 90 minute drive.
 Both snowmobile rentals and service and ski outfitters are located locally.
-Ice fishing for walleye, pike, and musky on the Michigan side of the chain is open through March 15.
+Ice fishing for walleye, pike, and musky on the Michigan side of the chain is open through February 28 or March 15.
 Panfish and trout can be taken till the ice goes out around Mid-April.
 Enjoy your favorite winter sports or just come and relax in our winter wonderland!
-Mid-week discounts are available on top of the discount rates for winter.
+Mid-week discounts for Monday through Thursday visits.